chaitu786/Zoom_car.Com/README.md

  <b> Advance JavaScript:</b>

 We have used to add logical functionalities to the web pages like the on Click function.
-We have added all the functionalities.
+We have added all the functionalities and Embadded with Backend.

-<b>MongoDb</b>

-We have used MongoDb atlas realtime storage as database for storing user's data, car details.

-<b> Express :</b>
+<b> Node JS :</b>
-We have used Express for route using async await for asking data from the Backend etc.
+We have used Node js for asking data from the Backend etc.

-<b> Mongoose :</b>
-We have used Mongoose Package to established connection  express and Database.

 # <span style="color:red"> Experience of team: </span>